sourencho/mimic/README.md

 - [ ] Add level system and more levels
 - [ ] Add music
 - [ ] Redesign mimic pattern requirements
-  - It might be the case that you can only the loop at one start/end position and sometimes this forces you to do the loop more than 1 times to transform.
+  - I think the loop only registers at one start/end position in the pattern.
+This forces you to do the loop more than once to transform and throws players off.